citizenfx/fivem-docs/content/docs/developers/server-security.md

 **Note:** some error *might occur* but it's unlikely.

-Kicking a user does not necessarily lead to a Global Ban.
-However, it provides an indication of player reliability, which can be useful for assessing trustworthiness.
+The player getting kicked does not necessarily mean a malicious player.

 We also have some other options: